geomapfish/getting_started/README.md

 ![Admin connected](img/admin_connected.png)

 Well... it's quite empty for now.
 Let's add some data!

 ___
 ## **Step 7: Add basemap**

 If you want a nice mapping application, I guess you need a background map to get started.
 Let's add a WMTS Layer from Swisstopo in order to use it as Basemap.

 ### 1. Connect to the admin interface
-It is available at [https://hostname:port/admin]() (for exemple https://localhost:8484/admin).
+It is available at [https://hostname:port/admin]() (for example `https://<your_computer_name>:8484/admin`).
 As you are already logged in to GeoMapFish with the **admin** user, you are also automatically authenticated to the administration interface.

 ### 2. Add a new WMTS Layer